 Lockers are intended for students to store their personal property during the school day.
-Coats, purses, bags and backpacks must be kept in their locker during school hours (backpacks with wheels do not fit in lockers).
+Coats, purses, bags, and backpacks must be kept in their locker during school hours (backpacks with wheels do not fit in lockers, so please don't buy those for your child).
 Students also have a PE locker and lock.

 Lockers and other district storage areas provided for student use remain under the jurisdiction of the district even when assigned to an individual student.
-The district reserves the right to inspect all lockers.
+The district reserves the right to inspect all lockers at any time.

 A student has full responsibility for the security of the locker and is responsible for making certain it is locked and that the combination is not available to others.
-Valuables should never be stored in the student's locker.
+Valuables should not be brought to school unless requested by a teacher.
 The district will not be responsible for the loss of, or damage to, personal property.

 Lockers may be routinely inspected without prior notice to ensure no item which is prohibited on district premises is present, maintenance of proper sanitation, mechanical condition and safety, and to reclaim district property including instructional materials.
 Keep lockers clear of food or drink to prevent pest infestations.